commercialhaskell/stackage-server/README.md

 $ stack exec stackage-server-cron
 ```

 Note that you need to modify the PGSTRING environment variable according to your actual database configuration.
 Also, you need to create an empty database before running the cron job.
-Note that it takes quites some time for it to load your database.
+Note that it takes quite some time for it to load your database.

 After this, run the stackage server: